Noise Levels in Nebraska City, NE | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Nebraska City

 Average noise levels for Nebraska City residents, grouped by direction from the center of Nebraska City.
-Eastern Nebraska City carries the highest population-weighted average; Western Nebraska City carries the lowest.
-Just 6% of residents in Western Nebraska City live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Nebraska City.
+The highest population-weighted average is in northeastern Nebraska City; the lowest is in western Nebraska City, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Quiet office to normal conversation